Torey Lakes

-The Torey Lakes are a pair of soda lakes, Barun-Torey and Zun-Torey, in Russia's Zabaykalsky Krai, on the border with Mongolia (Coordinates 50°04'N, 115°31'E).
+The Torey Lakes are a pair of soda lakes, Barun-Torey and Zun-Torey, in Russia's Zabaykalsky Krai, on the border with Mongolia — the Mongolia–Russia border runs across the southern tip of Zun-Torey lake.

 Geography and hydrography

-The lakes lie close to one another and are connected by a channel.
-They are in a closed basin with no outlet to the sea.
-The size and volume of water in the lakes varies with the region's multi-decadal rainfall and climate cycles.
+The two lakes are the remains of a large lake or sea whose surface, according to Shamsutdinov (1983), once reached 2400 km2 some 700,000 years ago.